MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 The text functions in DAX are very similar to their counterparts in Excel.
 You can return part of a string, search for text within a string, or concatenate string values.
 DAX also provides functions for controlling the formats for dates, times, and numbers.
 For more information, see [Text functions](text-functions-dax.md).

-### Time-intelligence functions
+### Time intelligence functions

-The time-intelligence functions provided in DAX let you create calculations that use built-in knowledge about calendars and dates.
+The time intelligence functions provided in DAX let you create calculations that use built-in knowledge about calendars and dates.
 By using time and date ranges in combination with aggregations or calculations, you can build meaningful comparisons across comparable time periods for sales, inventory, and so on.
-For more information, see [Time-intelligence functions (DAX)](time-intelligence-functions-dax.md).
+For more information, see [Time intelligence functions (DAX)](time-intelligence-functions-dax.md).

 ### Table-valued functions